Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1.md

 Trans.-Funct (NS)

 Suppose that a relation R is both transitive and functional.
-This means that R
+This means that xRy and yRz imply that xRz.
+Moreover, this implies that xRx, xRy, xRz.
+Now, transitivity can potentially apply over an infinitely long chain of individuals.
+For each of these individuals,

 Trans.-iFunct (NS)